 Cape Coral has a history with severe weather.
 In fact, it is a fairly regular occurrence.
 How regular?
 Homefacts states that Cape Coral has recorded 82 hurricanes since 1930.

 How often does a storm hit the Cape Coral area?
 According to FEMA the Cape Coral area is affected by a tropical storm or hurricane about every 3 years.
+You can read more in our guide on Hurricane risk in Cape Coral FL.

 So if hurricane season happens every year you want to make sure you understand when it takes place.
 This will help you prepare yourself, your family and your home before any storms even approach.